rainlanguage/docs.rainprotocol.xyz/docs/guides/SDK/2-using-the-rain-sdk-to-deploy-a-sale-example-with-opcodes.md

 #### canStartStateConfig and canEndStateConfig

-Let's pass the first two sets of configuration needed (see the [React Example][react-example] for a more complex example of passing opcodes to detect whether `canStart/end` is after now or not).
+Let's pass the first two sets of configuration needed (see the [React Example][react-example] for a more complex example of passing [opcodes][opcodes] to detect whether `canStart/end` is after now or not).

 ```
 saleState.canStartStateConfig = {